MailTape/MailTape-v1/_posts/2023-07-02-Expensive-Music-Band.md

 ## [Munan](https://elorisaxl.bandcamp.com/album/the-blue-of-distance) - Once Upon a Time
 Sarah: **"**hh"**"**

-<p id="outroduction">That wraps up today's morning selection, the last episode of 2022!
-Thank you for joining us, we hope it brought some light into your morning.
-Our love to r mccarthy for his delightful Sunday discoveries, and our thanks to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!
+<p id="outroduction">That wraps up this morning's selection!
+Thank you for joining us, we hope it brought some light into your day.
+Our love to Expensive Music Band for his delightful Sunday discoveries, and our thanks to [Nella](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!
 Merry merry merry, we'll see you in 2023 :)</p>